willisbillis/DeepSAT/README.md

 `test_split` - Fraction of how much of the training data to be used for testing.
 It is recommend to use a number greater than or equal to 0.2.

 `embedding_dim` - Number of dimensions used for embedding layer of deep neural network.

+`lstm_neurons` - Number of neurons per LSTM layer.
+Add value for each new layer. (e.g. for 2 layers of 32 neurons each, use [32, 32])

+`dense_neurons` - Number of neurons per fully connected (Dense) layer.
+Same rules for LSTM layers apply.

+`dropout` - The percentage of neuron outputs to drop after each fully connected layer.
+This should have the same length as the `dense_neurons` value.

+`learning_rate` - The learning rate of the optimizer.

 `num_epochs` - Maximum number of epochs to train the model.